 Getting clarity is a two-way street between manager and employee.
 Managers should communicate expectations, and help to remove any obstacles that stand in the way of a project’s success.
 At the same time, managers should ask about their employee’s goals and how to make them happen.

-What differentiates a good one-on-one from a regular status update is the ability to go deep on the issues, so it’s more important to ask a few targeted questions than to breeze through a lengthy checklist.
-The questions here are designed to make sure both the manager and the employee walk away from the meeting knowing what they’re supposed to do and how they plan to do it.
+What differentiates a good one-on-one from a regular status update is the ability to go deep on the issues.
+So it’s more important to ask a few targeted questions than to breeze through a lengthy checklist.
+The questions here ensure that both manager and employee walk away from the meeting knowing what they’re supposed to do and how they plan to do it.

 - How are you feeling this week?
-As we’ve discussed before, this question is a powerful tool if you take it seriously, deliver it with sincerity, and your employee trusts you enough to give you an honest answer.
+As we’ve discussed before, this question is a powerful tool.
+But it only works if you take it seriously, and your employee trusts you enough to give you an honest answer.

 - What are you proud of accomplishing since we last talked?
 Always make space for celebration, especially when your team might be busy and overwhelmed.

 - What are your priorities for the next week?
 Every one-on-one should address weekly priorities: assessing whether the employee completed their priorities from last week, and setting new priorities for the week to come.
-A priority might mean finishing a specific task, or it might mean practicing better time management, but it’s important to have both parties sign off on them and document them in the one-on-one setting.
+A priority might mean finishing a specific task, or it might mean something like practicing better time management.
+Either way, it’s important to have both parties sign off on them and document them in the one-on-one setting.

 - What progress are you making on your goals for the next month/six months?
 In addition to setting short-term priorities and addressing action items, you should also set long-term goals.
 For instance, gaining proficiency with a piece of software might take a full quarter of work, so it’s a “goal,” not a priority.
 Eventually, you’ll work your way up to talking about the long-term skills the employee hopes to learn and what bigger career aspirations they have.